awksedgreep/snmp_mgr/PERFORMANCE_OPTIMIZATION.md

 The optimized implementation should be verified against the full test suite to ensure:
 - All existing functionality works correctly
 - No regressions in edge cases
-- Compatibility with the broader SNMPMgr ecosystem
+- Compatibility with the broader SnmpMgr ecosystem

 ## Conclusion